open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 )
 ```

-For example, here's how you create a view that removes the `http.request.method`
+Here's how you create a view that removes the `http.request.method`
 attribute recorded by the `latency` instrument from the `http` instrumentation
 library: